cyclecycle/luscient-grakn-demo/notes.md

 In addition, BFT can clear E-cadherin and, as a consequence, disturb epithelial homeostasis, thus leading to colonic epithelial proliferation and possibly resulting in the onset of colorectal cancer

 4239093
-The toxin is a metalloprotease named BFT (B. fragilis toxin or FRA) that drives pathways known to be linked to inflammation and colorectal cancers.
+The toxin is a metalloprotease named BFT that drives pathways known to be linked to colorectal cancer.

 6216254
 BFT induced acute and chronic colitis in C57BL/six mice, and colon tumours in the multiple intestinal neoplasia (Apc Min/+) mouse model for human colon carcinoma